Raising ducks is an amazing experience! They are cute and bring a lot of entertainment to the yard.

 It gets more extreme.
 If the couple is mating in the pool, you will see him push her head underwater like he’s trying to drown her.
 Again, don’t panic, it’s normal.

 The only time you need to worry is when she’s honking really loudly.
 That means she doesn’t appreciate it or needs your help.
 If you don’t hear her honking, let them be.

 11. Keeping Ducks with Chickens

-Ducks and chickens can coexist fine usually.
-Even the meanest of roosters can get along with a drake from my experience.
-The only risk to raising the two together is that a rooster will try to mate a duck hen, and a drake will also try to mate a chicken hen.
+Ducks and chickens can coexist just fine.
+Even the meanest of roosters can get along with a drake.
+The only risk to raising chickens and ducks together is that a rooster will try to mate a duck hen, and a drake will also try to mate a chicken hen.

-This is important because chickens have very sensitive respiratory systems where ducks do not.
-This saves a lot of headaches!
-They are not sensitive to the cold as you will find your ducks hanging around outside of the coop with snow on the ground or during a rainstorm.
+They are also not sensitive to the cold as much as chickens.
+You can even find your ducks hanging around outside the coop with snow on the ground or even during a rainstorm.